KAN vs LSTM Performance in Time Series Forecasting: Model Development

 \subsection{KAN Results}

-The results, summarised in Table~\ref{table_kan}, show the performance of various KAN configurations with specific hyperparameters.
+Table~\ref{table_kan} presents the performance of the KAN configurations evaluated.
+As noted in Section~\ref{sec:comparison_protocol}, KAN receives flattened input in which temporal ordering is absent, and trains for 10 LBFGS steps compared to LSTM's 25 epochs.
+These differences should be kept in mind when interpreting the performance gap between the two architectures.

-KAN uses B-splines with structured grids to shape activation functions, where grid size determines the range and detail level.
-The $k$-value controls B-spline degree: higher $k$ increases smoothness and acts as regularisation by reducing function complexity, while lower $k$ allows more flexible but potentially noisy approximations \cite{liu2024kan}.
-Comparing configurations 1 and 2, $k=2$ and $k=6$ yield identical performance, suggesting the chosen dataset benefits from moderate smoothness.
-Configurations 5 and 6 achieved optimal performance with $k=2$, indicating that lower-degree splines provide sufficient flexibility for this forecasting task.
+KAN uses B-splines with structured grids to define its activation functions, where the grid size controls the resolution of the approximation.
+The \(k\)-value governs the B-spline degree: higher values increase smoothness and act as implicit regularisation, while lower values allow more flexible but potentially noisier approximations~\cite{liu2024kan}.
+The identical performance of configurations 1 and 2 (\(k=6\) and \(k=2\) respectively) suggests that moderate smoothness is sufficient for this dataset.
+Configurations 5 and 6 achieved the best observed results with \(k=2\), indicating that lower-degree splines provide adequate flexibility for this forecasting task.